LSSTDESC/tom_desc/README.md

 Save the file you download into the `tom_desc/admin_tools` subdirectory if your git checkout.
 (This directory already exists.)

-For various reasons, the docker image for the Tom server is based on an older version of the Linux distribution (Devuan).
-The postgres image is based on Daedalus, which as of this writing is the current stable version.
+For various reasons, the docker image for the Tom server is based on an older version (Chimaera) of the Linux distribution (Devuan).
+The postgres image is based on Daedalus, which as of this writing is the current stable version of Devuan.
 The restoration process requires `pg_restore` to have a version that's compatible with the postgres server, and for that reason you need to run a special shell just for this restoration process.
 Start that shell with
 ```
 docker compose up -d daedalus-shell
 ```